-Los Alamitos has reopened its freshly expanded racetrack.
+Los Alamitos reopened its expanded track on January 21.

 Horses were back on the track training at 6 a.m. at Los Alamitos Race Course following the unveiling of the new mile oval on Tuesday morning.